Bluewal/m365-intune-scripts/README.md

 ## 👋 About

-I'm a solo IT & Security Manager at a ~50-person nonprofit in Switzerland, managing the full Microsoft 365 stack (Entra ID, Intune, Defender XDR, Exchange Online, SharePoint, Teams).
+I'm a solo IT & Security Manager at a small nonprofit in Europe, managing the full Microsoft 365 stack (Entra ID, Intune, Defender XDR, Exchange Online, SharePoint, Teams).

 This repo is a collection of scripts, configs, and templates I've built and battle-tested in production.
 No fluff — everything here has been deployed on real hardware.